LPO BrightSparks FAQs

 How do we pay for BrightSparks tickets?

 We will contact you if you have been successful in your application for your BrightSparks tickets.
-If you have been successful in booking tickets we will send you an invoice for the full amount.
+If your ticket application is successful, we will notify you, and then send you an invoice for the full amount due.
+Payment can be made by cheque or BACS.

 What if I need to cancel our BrightSparks tickets?